Jean-Louis Dupont

-Born in 1965 in Liège, Belgium, Jean-Louis Dupont is a lawyer specialized in European law.
+Born in 1965 in Liège, Belgium, Jean-Louis Dupont is a lawyer specialized in sports law and European law.

 He was part of the legal team that led the Bosman ruling (CJEU, 15 December 1995), which forced FIFA and UEFA to end the transfer system and the nationality quota within the EU, provoking a revolution of the European sport model.

 He defends various persons and entities in the world of professional sport, especially in lawsuits related to European Law which oppose clubs or sportspeople and international federations.

 Among others, Jean-Louis Dupont has represented and defended the interests of the following persons and organisations: